 While there are endless possibilities when it comes to the goals of your autoresponder, here are four main objectives you can choose.

-- Promote upsells and cross-sells: You can set an autoresponder sequence for when customers make a purchase.
-For instance, you can offer tripods and lens to customers who buy a camera.
+- Promote Upsells And Cross-Sells: You can set an autoresponder sequence for when customers make a purchase.
+For instance, you can offer tripods and lenses to customers who buy a camera.
 If you sell perishable or disposable products, you can send offers for new items when they are due for another purchase.

 To draft an outline for your autoresponder sequence, it is important that you decide how long you want it to be.
 Other factors that determine its length include subscriber segments and preferences.